kaotickj/RPG-Name-Genie/README.md

 ---

 **Disclaimer:** While using this tool, always adhere to privacy and copyright guidelines when adding names to the database.
-This tool is suitable for both personal and commercial use, with a mandatory requirement for attribution in the form of a credit that reads, "Names generated using RPG Name Generator by Kaotickj."
+This tool is suitable for both personal and commercial use, with a mandatory requirement for attribution in the form of a credit that reads, "Names generated using RPG Name Genie by Kaotickj."